 To generate a new trajectory, we solve a probability flow ODE that transforms a sample from a simple noise distribution into a sample from the data distribution.
-The process starts with a sample drawn from pure Gaussian noise, $\xi^i_0 \sim \mathcal{N}(0, \sigma_{\text{max}}^2\mathbf{I})$, and integrates backwards from $\sigma_{\text{max}}$ to 0.
+The process starts with a sample drawn from pure Gaussian noise, $\xi^i_0 \sim \mathcal{N}(0, {\sigma^i_{\text{max}}}^2\mathbf{I})$, and integrates backwards from $\sigma^i_{\text{max}}$ to 0.
 We use Algorithm 1 from \cite{karras2022elucidating} to solve this ODE numerically and obtain the denoised trajectory $\xi^i_K$.

 While early diffusion models commonly used U-Net or Convolutional Neural Net backbones \cite{ho2020denoising,nichol2021improved,dhariwal2021diffusion,rombach2022high}, recent work has instead leveraged a transformer backbone (DiT) \cite{peebles2023scalable}.
-The implementation of a transformer here results in better scaling, improved long-horizon task performance, and flexibility in conditioning for a diffusion model.
-In the following section, we detail our MIMIC-D method.
+The implementation of a transformer results in better scaling, improved long-horizon task performance, and flexibility in conditioning for a diffusion model.
+We will follow the same architecture for our diffusion policies and in the following section, detail our MIMIC-D method.